frederick-vs-ja/Quuxplusone-blog/_posts/2022-06-03-aggregate-parens-init-considered-kinda-bad.md

 proceeds just as in the curly-brace case, omitting a few minor quirks that are triggered (since C++11) by the curly-brace syntax specifically:

-- Curly-braced initializers are evaluated strictly left-to-right; parenthesized initializers can be evaluated in any order.

 - Curly-braced initializers forbid narrowing conversions (such as `double`-to-`int`);
     parenthesized initializers do not.